Life with Dee

 Remember…it’s YOUR home and you can make your own rules.
 Few of us are heating our homes with coal these days and I’d venture to say we all have vacuum cleaners.
 Those two things alone eliminate or at least greatly reduce the need for the sort of deep cleaning that was necessary at one time.

-Still, there is something quite lovely about a freshly cleaned home so let’s make our lists, check our cleaning supplies and clear away some of the grime!
+Still, there is something quite lovely about a freshly cleaned home so let us make our lists, check our cleaning supplies and clear away some of the grime!

 1. Dishwasher

 I’m going to be honest here.
 I’ve never actually done this.
 We didn’t have one in the first two places we lived.
 The next two homes we lived in for 7 and 5 years so it didn’t seem necessary.
-However, we just celebrated 20 years in this house on Valentine’s Day and we remodeled the kitchen about 2 or 3 years after we moved in.
-Yeah, it’s probably time for this.
-If, like me, you’ve never done this, here is how to do it:
+However, we replaced our almost 20 year old dishwasher a few years ago with a nice Bosch and yes, it’s probably time for a good clean.
+If, like me, you’ve never done this, here is how:

 Green Dishwasher Cleaning & Tune Up